 Treatments (pharmaceutical) may include:

-A vaginal culture can be performed to identify what specific microorganism is causing the abnormal discharge and symptoms.
+A vaginal culture can be performed to identify what specific microorganism is causing abnormal discharge and symptoms.
 Other symptoms associated with vaginal discharge may be issues or disruptions in the cervix or mucosal tissues.
 Polyps in the cervical area may cause discharge due to an excessive amount of pressure.
-On a rare occasion, this can indicate cancer but are usually easy to remove with minor surgical procedures. [email protected] discharge is an indicator of the health of a woman’s organ systems and can be treated easily when imbalanced.
+On a rare occasion, this can indicate cancer but are usually easy to remove with minor surgical procedures.
+Vaginal discharge is an indicator of the health of a woman’s organ systems and can be treated easily when imbalanced.